KDE/digikam-doc/main_window/image_view.rst

 .. important::

-    Since the trash-bin container is physically located in the root album of a collection, backups of a collection on a separated media, will also safely backup the corresponding trash-bin container.
+    Since the trash-bin container is physically located in the root album of a collection, backups of a collection onto separated media, will also safely backup the corresponding trash-bin container.

 .. _grouping_photograph: